 Isle of Wight

-Amey works in partnership with Isle of Wight Council to deliver waste and environmental services across the Island – including looking after kerbside collections, Household Waste Recycling Centres and waste treatment.
+Amey works in partnership with Isle of Wight Council to deliver waste and environmental services across the Island – including looking after kerbside collections, household waste recycling centres, waste treatment and waste education

-The Island is a unique environment and our aim is to help it stay that way by providing a waste collection service which is efficient and keeps the streets as clean as possible.
+The Island is a unique environment and our aim is to help it stay that way by providing a waste collection service which is efficient and keeps the streets as clean as possible while increasing the amount residents recycle.

-For any queries relating to waste services, please call Isle of Wight Council on 01983 823777.
+For any queries relating to waste services, please call Isle of Wight Council on 01983 823777 or email email@example.com

 Community Waste Forum